Chepman32/SerenitySpark/COMPLETION_SUMMARY.md

 - All services with tests
 - All contexts for state management
 - All screens and components
-- Animations with Reanimated and Skia
+- Animations with pure Reanimated (no Skia)
 - Gesture-based navigation
 - Session tracking and history
 - Settings and onboarding